ModelValidationProgram/EasternOysterEnvData/notebook/NY_LI_CM_High_W.md

 ## Map:

-Lat/long for this population is probably approximate, Erin's note says "give a site on land".
+Lat/long for this population is probably approximate, Erin/Dina's note says "give a site on land".

 Lat/long for datasources are exact (*and the same as for NY_LI_LH_High_W*).